skid06/really-social/README.md

 php artisan db:seed --class=BlogsTableSeeder
 ```

-After seeding, you can log in with the following default credentials:

-- Email: admin@example.com
-- Password: password

 ## Usage

+1. Register with your credential details
-1. Login with your test user credentials
+2. Login with your test user credentials
-2. After login, you'll be redirected to the blog management page where you can:
+3. After login, you'll be redirected to the blog management page where you can:
    - View all blogs
    - Search blogs by title
    - Add new blogs